parse-community/docs/_includes/js/users.md

 Parse.secret = 'my Secrey Key';

 ```
-*   It´s important to reamember that this function is not gonna work if `Parse.secret` is not setted.
+*   It's important to remember that this function will not work if `Parse.secret` is not set.
 *   Also you need to remember that this works only in browser.

 With this your record in the Local Storage looks like a random string and only can be read from `Parse.User.current()`